 5. In the event of a cancellation by a hirer the deposit monies shall be refunded on the following basis:

-6. A breakages deposit shall be requested for any one-off hire.
-Should the Hall not be left clean and tidy, equipment not be put away or the Management Committee incur expenditure or loss as a direct consequence of the hire then the deposit shall be retained at the discretion of the Management Committee.
-Should a breakages deposit not be requested in advance, e.g. for regular users, the Management Committee reserves the right to make a charge in arrears.
+6. A deposit shall be requested for any one-off hire to cover damage, loss and breakages of hall and equipment.
+Should the Hirer not comply with the terms and conditions of hire or the Hall not be left clean and tidy, equipment not be put away or the Management Committee incur expenditure or loss as a direct consequence of the hire then the deposit shall be retained at the discretion of the Management Committee.
+Should a deposit not be requested in advance, e.g. for regular users, the Management Committee reserves the right to make a charge in arrears.

 7. The Hirer shall comply with all conditions and regulations made in respect of the premises by the Fire Authority, Local Authority, and the Local Magistrate's Court or otherwise.
 A fire-risk assessment for the known hazards has been carried out by the Village Hall Management Committee.
 The hirer should carry out their own risk assessment.
 The introduction of a new fire risk by the Hirer either as a source of ignition e.g. Lighting of Candles, or as new flammable materials e.g. solvents, paper hangings is not allowed unless agreed in writing, in advance by the Booking Secretary.

 8. Unauthorised display of advertisements (billboards, notices, placards, signs etc) fixed in a public place is an offence under Section 224 of the Town and Country Planning Act 1990 and can lead to prosecution by local councils in the Magistrates Court.
 Please be aware of this legislation when advertising your events to take place at the Hall.
 The hirer will be held solely responsible for any legal action taken against the Hall by the local council.

 9. The Management Committee may refuse any application for hire of the Hall without stating a reason.